Helmsley: History

 The charter created the burgage plots – long, narrow plots which can still be seen in the property boundaries on the west side of Castlegate and east side of Bridge Street.
 Large-scale sheep farming, wool production and weaving were the mainstay of Helmsley’s economy for several centuries.
 Despite setbacks, including marauding Scots and the Black Death, Helmsley grew steadily throughout the Middle Ages.
 When wool production declined after the dissolution of Rievaulx Abbey, Helmsley’s weavers turned to flax, much of which was imported.
 The weavers were located on Bond and Bridge Streets.
 By the beginning of the 17th century the form of Helmsley was largely complete, and many buildings in use today date from this period.
 The oldest surviving house is Canon's Garth, a former vicarage.
 The town remained with the holders of the barony of De Ros through the Earls of Rutland and the Dukes of Buckingham until it was sold to the city financier, Sir Charles Duncombe in about 1689.

-The ruined Norman castle is the most significant medieval survival of the buildings in the town, although parts of the parish church and Canon’s Garth are mediaeval in origin.
+The ruined Norman castle is the most significant medieval survival of the buildings in the town, although parts of the parish church and Canon's Garth are medieval in origin.
 The 18th and 19th centuries saw major developments and expansion in the hands of the Duncombe family, beginning with the construction of Duncombe Park outside the town.

 At the beginning of the 19th century the cottage weaving industry declined in the face of competition from new industrial cities.
 Despite this, the 19th century saw various major development in the town, notably the rebuilding of All Saints' Church, and at the end of the century, building of Helmsley Town Hall.
 More houses were built along Bondgate and, after the arrival of the railway in 1871, along Station Road.
 This period also saw older houses remodelled so that little thatch remained in the town.
 With the decline of weaving, agriculture became the mainstay of the economy.